 I first came to know these three live recordings of Blurred Music in January 2018 via David Sylvian, who discovered this duo's music several years ago and asked me and Jon Abbey if we were interested in releasing them as a triple CD from Erstwhile Records.
 Intrigued by the enthusiastic recommendation by Sylvian (who described this duo’s music as “something transcendent”), I listened to the whole set of three recordings twice in a row, and was completely entranced with the music.
 It was vibrant and dynamic music, while also containing some uniquely mysterious, contemplative silences throughout.
 The organic, spontaneous feel and the openness of the music initially made me assume that each piece was a result of an exquisite improvisation, but as I kept listening, I came to realize that all three performances were carefully structured interweaving composition and improvisation using the duo’s unique, extraordinary aesthetics.
 The balance between the two instruments was so delicately and carefully restrained within the classical compositional context.
-Each recording seems to have its own universe, but as a whole, all three seemed to form one epic piece or a saga, which moved me deeply every time I finished listening to all three.
+Each recording seems to have its own universe, but as a whole, all three seemed to form one epic piece or a saga, which moved me deeply every time I finished listening to them together.
 I understood perfectly why the musicians wanted to release these three live recordings as a triple CD, not just releasing one of them as a single CD.

 Biliana Voutchkova's violin skills are remarkable, combining a strong core as a classically trained violinist with her free, adventurous spirit, navigating the music toward subtly balanced compositions, along with Michael Thieke's inventive, delicately nuanced multiphonic mastery of the clarinet.
 What fascinated me most was the translucent area where the two instruments and their pre-recorded materials (which I could not distinguish until the musicians explained to me, since all the sounds felt like they were happening live in the moment) moved along as one unified entity, sometimes on a razor-thin margin between tonality and atonality, while maintaining the naturalness and openness throughout in a similar way as improvisational music, which kept this music from falling into the rigidity of compositional structures.
 The way the duo developed the music on this thin line between the structure and the breathable open air was just so brilliant - an approach which made me feel like listening repeatedly.
 I believe that this trilogy of three live recordings is one of the most successful results of incorporating compositional and improvisational elements into one unified music.

 Encountering this Blurred Music was the very reason why I decided to start my own label 'elsewhere', from which I can put out the music which truly moves me with its genuineness and timeless beauty, like this Voutchkova/Thieke's duo music does to me every time I listen to.
+(Yuko Zama)